Beachley

 Beachley is a village in Gloucestershire, England, near the border with Monmouthshire, Wales.
 It is located on a peninsula at the confluence of the rivers Wye and Severn, where the Severn Bridge ends and the smaller secondary bridge over the River Wye begins, both bridges carrying the M48 motorway between England and Wales though the motorway is not directly accessible from the village.
 The tidal range on this stretch of water is the highest in the UK.
 Before the construction of the bridge it was a ferry port from where the Aust Ferry operated until 1966.
 The population in 2011 was 764.

 History

 Before the 9th century, the Beachley peninsula and the mouth of the Wye were part of the Welsh kingdom of Gwent.
-A small chapel was founded at what was then the southernmost point of the peninsula - now a tidal island known as Chapel Rock - traditionally in the 4th century by Tecla, a princess of Gwynedd who retired there as a hermit before being murdered by raiders from the sea.
+A small chapel was founded at what was then the southernmost point of the peninsula - now a tidal island known as St Twrog's Island - traditionally in the 4th century by Tecla, a princess of Gwynedd who retired there as a hermit before being murdered by raiders from the sea.
 A chapel dedicated to St Twrog, perhaps containing a navigation light, was later built on the rock but was ruined before the 18th century.